-The hormonal changes that occur during menopause have a tendency to increase gum disease risks, while during this same time bone loss is accelerated.
-By being an advocate for your own oral health and getting the dental care you need now, you can ensure better health in the future and a more vital youthful appearance while you gracefully age.
+Menopause brings about hormonal changes that increase the risk of gum disease.
+Meanwhile, bone loss is on the rise.
+By getting the proper dental care now, you can ensure that you have healthier teeth and gums in the future and enjoy a more youthful appearance while you age gracefully.

 Want to book an appointment for yourself?
 Call us on (760) 546-5557 now.